Culturally Responsive EMDR for Addiction Treatment

 Bannink et al. (2021) demonstrated how cultural adaptations of the standard EMDR protocol in African countries increased treatment effectiveness by honoring cultural values, beliefs, and community context.
 Similarly, Huey & Polo (2017) found that culturally adapted interventions led to better outcomes for ethnic minority youth, particularly when interventions incorporated cultural identity and language.

 These findings highlight that cultural responsiveness is not just a consideration in EMDR, but a factor that directly shapes clinical readiness and treatment planning decisions.
+Clinically, this often involves making specific adaptations within the EMDR framework to reflect the client’s cultural context.

 In Addiction Focused EMDR, cultural adaptations may include: